microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Remove-PowerBIRow.md

 ```

 ### -WorkspaceId
-The id of the workspace to filter the place where table resides.
+ID of the workspace containing the dataset and table for row removal.

 ```yaml
 Type: Guid